ShahrearMSf/betterlinks/README.txt

 ## 🔥 WHAT’S NEXT
 If you like BetterLinks, then consider checking out our other WordPress Plugins for FREE:

-🔝 [Essential Addons For Elementor](https://essential-addons.com/elementor/) – Most popular Elementor extensions with 2 million active users in the WordPress repository.
+🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/) – Most popular Elementor extensions with 2 million active users in the WordPress repository.

+👉 [Essential Blocks For Gutenberg](https://wordpress.org/plugins/essential-blocks/) - The ultimate blocks library to enhance your Gutenberg web-building experience.

-🔔 [NotificationX](https://notificationx.com/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.
+🔔 [NotificationX](https://wordpress.org/plugins/notificationx/) – Best Social Proof & FOMO Marketing Solution to increase conversion rates.

-📄 [EmbedPress](https://embedpress.com/): Easiest WordPress embedding plugin to add content from 100+ sources with one-click.
+📄 [EmbedPress](https://wordpress.org/plugins/embedpress/): Easiest WordPress embedding plugin to add content from 100+ sources with one-click.
 Works in Gutenberg, Elementor, and more.

+📝 [BetterDocs](https://wordpress.org/plugins/betterdocs)– Best Documentation & Knowledge Base Plugin for WordPress, which also reduces your manual support request.

 ⏰ [SchedulePress](https://wordpress.org/plugins/wp-scheduled-posts/) – Complete solution for scheduling WordPress posts through an editorial calendar & social share.

+☁️ [Templately](https://wordpress.org/plugins/templately/) – Free templates library for Elementor & Gutenberg along with the cloud collaboration for WordPress.

+⚡ [Flexia](https://wordpress.org/themes/flexia/): Most lightweight, customizable & multi purpose theme for WordPress.

 Visit [WPDeveloper](https://wpdeveloper.com/) to learn more about how to do better in WordPress with [Help Tutorial, Tips & Tricks](https://wpdeveloper.com/blog).